axelpale/georap/README.md

 Starts the server in the test env.
 See [Environments](#environments) for details.

-### npm run loadsample

-Requirements: MongoDB is running

-Warning: destroys the database content but leaves mongodb users.

-Replaces the database content such as locations and accounts with default content.
-Indices are created/recreated.
-You can modify the default content by editing `cli/fixtures/sample.js`.

-### npm run ensureindices

-Requirements: MongoDB is running

-Recreates indices listed in `cli/fixtures/sample.js` without altering content such as locations or accounts.

 ### npm run migrate

 Requirements: MongoDB is running

-Updates the database schema.
-Detects automatically the current schema version and the migration steps required to match the version in `package.json`.
+Cretes or updates the database schema.
+It detects the current schema version and the migration steps required to match the version in `package.json`.
 For details about the migration steps, see under `migration/versions/`.

 ### npm run backup

 Requirements: MongoDB is running

 Stores the content and indices as a directory under `.data/backups`.
-The directory will be named after the time of the backup.
+The directory will be named after the timestamp of the backup.
 The content is stored in BSON format.

 ### npm run backup list